- Missions of the Faculty of Economics

-- Three Core Policies of the the Faculty of Economic
+- Three Core Policies of the the Faculty of Economics

-- Missions of the Graduate School of Economic
+- Missions of the Graduate School of Economics

-- Three Core Policies of the Graduate School of Economic
+- Three Core Policies of the Graduate School of Economics

 - We will attract students with diverse individual characteristics and cultural backgrounds through a variety of admission processes, foster graduates with flexible and diverse outlooks and capabilities in economics and management, and supply them to a wide range of fields in society.

 - We will develop a multi-dimensional curriculum that both equips students with broad-based foundations in the disciplines of economics and management and cultivates flexible thinking and creativity.
 In the delivery of this curriculum we will place emphasis on seminar-style education and provide both individual guidance and group-based learning.

 - We will strive to enhance our advanced specialist education, employing the latest findings from economics and management research across the world in collaboration with the Graduate School of Economics.

 - We will pursue the development of advanced, practical capabilities in economics and management through research and education partnerships with government bodies, private companies, and not-for-profit organizations.

 - We will work to foster individuals with international capabilities to contribute to sustainable economic development under the globalization of the economic sphere.

 - We will use these educational activities as a whole to instill basic and specialized academic abilities attuned to our changing times, and work to cultivate individuals filled with a great deal of compassion, sensitivity to human rights, and integrity to advocate for fairness.